Takhar42/Final_GameSurvivor/ProjectDocument.md

 ## User Interface and Input

-**Describe your user interface and how it relates to gameplay.
-This can be done via the template.**
-**Describe the default input configuration.**
+Name: Arjun Takhar
+Email: atakhar@ucdavis.edu
+GitHub: Takhar42

+For the user interface and input I was in charge of making sure that the player movement and actions were smooth.
+The movements and keys were mapped so there is easy use to the user.
+The input mapping was very simple and worked really well with the concept of the game.

 **Add an entry for each platform or input style your project supports.**